ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 Although WebTransport requires HTTP for its handshake, when HTTP/3 is in use, HTTP is not used for anything else related to an established session.
-Instead, QUIC streams begin a header sequence of bytes that links them to the established session.
-The remainder of the stream is the body, which carries the payload of the application using WebTransport.
+Instead, QUIC streams begin with a header sequence of bytes that links them to the established session.
+The remainder of the stream is the body, which carries the payload supplied by the application using WebTransport.
 This process is similar to WebSockets over HTTP/1.1 {{?RFC6455}}, where access to the underlying bytestream is enabled after both sides have completed the handshake.